 Credit Card Required to Bid

 In order to place bids on the web site a valid credit card is required.
 Credit card information is for identity verification only and will not be used to pay for invoices (even at the request of the bidder).
 Registrants will be directed to our credit card processor and credit card information will be stored by the processor.
 The processor maintains full PCI compliance.
-K-BID will not have access to your credit card information.
 An online payment system may be launched in the future but that will be on an opt-in basis only and require separate registration.

 K-BID's Role in Auctions Published on K-BID,com